fabiojbg/ChatGPT-Discord-Bot/README.md

 6) Run npm start dev to start the application.

-7) Open Discord and talk to the robot.
-IMPORTANT: You must start your questions with "Rob," or "Rob:" so the robot knows you are addressing it and not someone else.
-Example: Rob, how many planets are in our solar system?

 Observations:

-This robot(Rob) can store a certain number of previous messages in order to be able to mantain the conversations.
-If you wish to clear all previous messages and start a new topic all you have to do is say: "Rob, Hi"
-The conversations is stored in memory and it will be lost if the service is rebooted
+If you wish to clear all conversation history to start a new topic, all you have to do is say: "Rob, Hi" The conversations are stored in memory and it will be lost if the service is rebooted.